Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Flexibility of Input in NGAS - The square-well approximation

-We show in Table-I below, the LO-results for the energy-levels of the quartic-AHO at sample-values of the oscillator-level-index $ n_s $ and the quartic-coupling $g$.(Note that the ISW-level-index and the oscillator-level-index differ by one unit, i.e. $ n_s~=~ n-1$, for n = 1,2,3,4,.. ).
-Also shown in this Table are the energy levels, $E_n^{(2)}$ which include 2nd-order corrections in IPT (see, Subsection-D below), as well as, earlier results from ref.[105] denoted as $Exact$ under column-5, for comparison.
-The entries in the last column and in the $3^{rd}$ column correspond to relative-$\%~ error$ with respect to the $`Exact'$ results.
-It is seen from this tabulation that the LO-results are uniformly accurate to within $\sim (2-12)~\%$ of the standard results over the full range of $n_s$ and $g$.
-It is further seen that the accuracy of the LO-approximation increases with the increase of the level-index, $n_s$. \\
+In \textbf{Table-I}, we present the leading-order (LO) results for the energy levels of the quartic anharmonic oscillator (AHO) at selected values of the oscillator-level index $n_s$ and the quartic coupling $g$.
+It is important to note that the infinite square well (ISW) level index and the oscillator-level index differ by one unit, i.e., $n_s = n-1$, for $n = 1, 2, 3, 4, \ldots$.
+Additionally, this table includes the energy levels $E_n^{(2)}$, which incorporate second-order corrections obtained through the 'improved perturbation theory' (IPT) (refer to \textbf{Subsection-D} below), as well as previous results from reference [105], denoted as $Exact$ in column 5, for comparison.
+The entries in the last column and the third column represent the relative percentage error with respect to the $Exact$ results.

+The tabulation reveals that the LO results are consistently accurate within approximately $\sim (2-12)~\%$ of the standard results across the entire range of $n_s$ and $g$.
+Furthermore, it is evident that the accuracy of the LO approximation is significantly enhanced by the inclusion of the second-order correction in IPT.